ydavidchen/fastqEngine/README.md

 ## What's next for fastqEngine

+* Filling in the gaps and debugging in cross-language
 * Scalability
-* Implementation on remote computer cluster
+* Implementation on remote computer cluster & cloud platform
-* Implementation on cloud platform
 * Adaptabiility as new experimental platforms come up